How to Complete Mount Kailash Trek?

 The ideal time to start this trek is from early morning.
 From the square in Darchen, you will begin the long trek to Dirapuk Monastery.
 At Darchen, you can hire a porter and yak to transport your day packs.

 The trek to Dirapuk can be subdivided into two segments: Darchen to Qugu Temple and Qugu Temple to Dirapuk Monastery.
 The first segment is around 6 kilometers long and may take two to three hours to complete.
 It is characterized by a slow ascent with little ups and downs trails, which can be easily managed by most tourists.
 After trekking for four kilometers from west Darchen, you will notice that the trek will begin to ascend.
 Then, you will reach the memorial at 4,740 meters.
 This memorial is filled with varied-colored flags.
 Here, you can view Mt.
 Kailash's southern face.
 This is also the first prostration point of the Kora.

 Along the way, you'll pass by some ruined chörtens.
 You'll also pass along prayer walls.
 Soon after, you will be crossing the Lha-Chu river via a small bridge.
 At this point, you have already walked around three hours.
 From the bridge, you will see the Qugu Temple high above the valley on the west.

 From the Qugu Temple, it will take three to four hours to reach Dirapuk.
 This segment is replete with awesome views, and you will surely enjoy these views along the way.

 The Qugu to Dirapuk Monastery trail segment stretches 14 kilometers.
 You can complete this segment within six to eight hours.
-It contains a mild to a moderate segment.
+It contains a mild to moderate segment.
 Afterward, the trail moves along the Lha-Chu Valley up to the Dirapuk Monastery.
 You will stay overnight at the Dirapuk Monastery for a good night's rest.